 Coloured Gemstones

-Diamonds have always been a stone of choice when it comes to engagement rings.
-However, coloured gemstones have been growing in popularity as well.
-Not only that the coloured hues stand out, but also because they hold a more profound meaning based on their colours.
+Diamonds have always been a stone of choice regarding engagement rings.
+However, colored gemstones have been growing in popularity as well.
+Not only do the colored hues stand out, but they also hold a more profound meaning based on their colors.

 These can either signify your birthstone or the date of your anniversary.
-Gemstones make the perfect pop of colour, and they're fantastic for accents and centre stones.
+Gemstones make the perfect pop of color and are fantastic for accents and center stones.

 Split Shank

-A more contemporary take on split shank rings is putting two bands that run parallel to one another, with a gemstone separating them.
-It creates an effect wherein the stone looks like it’s being suspended up in the air, giving it a more intricate touch.
+A more contemporary take on split shank rings is putting two parallel bands with a gemstone separating them.
+It creates an effect wherein the stone looks like it's being suspended up in the air, giving it a more intricate touch.

 Final Thoughts

 An engagement ring is more than just having a glistening rock that you can beautifully admire on your ring finger.
-It held a much deeper meaning ‒ a symbol of commitment as a couple and meant to fit your personality.
-To ensure that it's a perfect fit and the design is tailored explicitly for you, looking for custom jewellery is one of the best decisions you will make.
+It had a deeper meaning ‒ a symbol of commitment as a couple and meant to fit your personality.
+To ensure that it's a perfect fit and the design is tailored explicitly for you, looking for custom jewelry is one of your best decisions.

-Whether you're more inclined to a rose-gold setting with an emerald-cut diamond, or a platinum setting with an oval-cut sapphire, at the end of the day, it's all about choosing your style and exploring your options.
+Whether you're more inclined to a rose-gold setting with an emerald-cut diamond or a platinum setting with an oval-cut sapphire, it's all about choosing your style and exploring your options.

-I'm Alex a co-partner of a bespoke custom jeweller, Culet Diamonds from New Zealand.
-Seeing couples down to the aisle and wedding planning inspires me now it's time to take my inspiration to help men and women all around the globe understand diamonds and make their engagement and wedding dreams, come true.
+I'm Alex, a co-partner of a bespoke custom jeweler, Culet Diamonds, from New Zealand.
+Seeing couples down to the aisle and wedding planning inspires me.
+Now it's time to take my inspiration to help men and women all around the globe understand diamonds and make their engagement and wedding dreams come true.